 - International Day of People with Disability

 - Harmony Day

 - Wear It Purple Day

-The department supports a range of employee networks to help employees connect with others, share life experiences and perspectives, and advocate to the department on a range of diversity issues.
-These networks include the DFAT Families Network, Indigenous Employees Network, DFAT Disability Network, LGBTI Network, CALD Network and WGEN (Workplace Gender Equality) Network.
+DFAT supports employee networks to help employees connect with others, share life experiences and perspectives, and advocate to the department on a range of diversity issues.
+These networks include the Families Network, Indigenous Employees Network, Disability Network, LGBTI Network, Culturally and Linguistically Diverse Network and Workplace Gender Equality Network.